According to Business of Apps, consumers use an average of 25 apps per month, yet spend more than 77% of their time on just three of these apps.

 Below is an example of how Netflix have got this right in terms of sending their users a unique message about a specific show they have already shown interest in.
 This is much more effective than Crunchyroll’s strategy which appears to push out a notification every time a new episode of any show has been released.

 5. Timing is everything

 No matter how good it is, nobody likes being woken up in the middle of the night!
 Getting the timing of your messaging right is the difference between irritating your users and delighting them.
-Kahuna data reveals that customizing delivery time based on user preference results in an average conversion uplift of 384%.
+Kahuna data reveals that customising delivery time based on user preference results in an average conversion uplift of 384%.
 Again, this all varies in terms of the type of app, the type of message and the user behaviour.
 Therefore it is important to gather the appropriate user data so you can tailor the timing of your messages to suit when your user appears to be most active and likely to engage.
 And don’t forget to take different time zones into consideration too!

-As much as we don’t want to hear it, not everyone likes push notifications, no matter how relevant, timely or personal your content is.
+As much as we don’t want to hear it, not everyone likes push notifications - no matter how relevant, timely or personal your content is.
 Send your user a quick message once they install your app asking if they wish to receive push notifications.
 It’s only manners.
 If they opt in, great!
 If not, then do not send them push notifications or you run the risk of app uninstalls which is not the ideal goal.
 However, do make it simple to turn back on within your app settings and by all means, use other channels in an attempt to encourage your users to opt back in and increase app user engagement.

 7. Adapt quickly

 Mobile technology is constantly evolving and so consumer mobile behaviour is never going to stand still.
 As a result, marketers cannot rely on what they already know to plan for the future.
 It is necessary to be on high alert in order to adapt to the latest consumer behaviour trends and continue to build a strong trust and loyalty with your app users.